Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: Geometric realization of dual DM and DPV modules

-\begin{remark} In this way we found a geometric realization for $\widetilde{\mathcal{F}}_i^*(X)$ only for $i\geq 1$, because these are the only ones that can be got from admissible set; for $\widetilde{\mathcal{F}}^*(X)$, the extremal case, we haven't either defined a compact space to match with it; this is because we should consider also points that are fixed for the $G$ action, so the whole $M_X$, that doesn't retract onto the unit sphere $S_X$.
+\begin{remark} In this way we found a geometric realization for $\widetilde{\mathcal{F}}_i^*(X)$ only for $i\geq 1$, because these are the only ones that can be got from simplicial sets; for $\widetilde{\mathcal{F}}^*(X)$, the extremal case, we haven't either defined a compact space to match with it; this is because we should consider also points that are fixed by the $G$ action, so the whole $M_X$, that doesn't retract onto the unit sphere $S_X$.
 But if we retract $M_X$ onto the origin, we immediately get

 \end{remark}

 How this theorem may lead to a more general statement about duality in equivariant K-theory is still a subject of investigation.